Criminal convictions, disclosures and barring (staff policy and procedure)

 5.1 Not all criminal convictions will be a bar to employment.
 The results of a disclosure or DBS check will be considered on an individual basis and the University will act in a proportionate manner when deciding whether or not to proceed with the appointment to the post in question.

-5.2 Where a disclosure identifies convictions or other relevant information, the Chair of the appointment panel will make a decision in conjunction with the relevant Human Resources Partner and in discussion with the Director of Human Resources and appropriate VCE member, about whether any action needs to be taken.
-This will include ascertaining details of the offence from the applicant / employee either through a discussion or by obtaining a statement from them.
+5.2 Where a disclosure identifies convictions or other relevant information, the Chair of the appointment panel/ line manager will make a decision in conjunction with the relevant Human Resources Partner and in discussion with the Director of Human Resources and appropriate VCE member, about whether any action needs to be taken.
+This will include ascertaining details of the offence from the individual either through a discussion or by obtaining a statement from them.
+Please see Appendix 3 for more information and for access to relevant form.

 5.3 In making a decision, the following information should be considered:

-A record of the decision made will need to be kept on the recruitment file.
+A record of the decision made will be documented on Appendix 3 and kept on the individual’s file.

 5.4 For new appointments if the decision is not to appoint, a letter will be sent to the applicant withdrawing the offer of employment and stating the reasons for this decision.

-5.5 Where either the job applicant refuses to agree to an application to the DBS or a DBS check is completed but the job applicant refuses to allow the University to see the DBS certificate, he / she will be treated as not having satisfactorily completed the DBS check.
+5.5 Where either the individual refuses to agree to an application to the DBS or a DBS check is completed but the individual refuses to allow the University to see the DBS certificate, they will be treated as not having satisfactorily completed the DBS check.

-5.6 Job applicants will not be permitted to commence employment with the University until all specified conditions are satisfied.
+5.6 Individuals will not be permitted to commence/ continue employment with the University until all specified conditions are satisfied.

-5.7 Recruiting managers should ensure potential new applicants do not start their role until clearance has been received.
+5.7 The recruiting manager/line manager should ensure potential new applicants do not start their role until clearance has been received.
 Only in very exceptional circumstances and with agreement from the Director of Human Resources can members of staff commence work prior to receiving clearance.
-The recruiting manager will be required to complete a risk assessment (Appendix 4) to demonstrate safeguarding practices will apply in those exceptional circumstances where individuals start work prior to clearance.
-A copy of the risk assessment should be provided to the Human Resources Partner (to be signed by the Director of Human Resources) for the recruitment file.
+The recruiting manager/ line manager will be required to complete a risk assessment (Appendix 4) to demonstrate safeguarding practices will apply in those exceptional circumstances where individuals start work prior to clearance.
+A copy of the risk assessment should be provided to the Human Resources Partner (to be agreed and signed by the Director of Human Resources) for the individual’s file.

 6. Disclosure of criminal convictions during employment